sabrinathai/ExperienceSampler/Google-Script-Data-Collector/Instructions.md

 2. Select a Blank Project in the top left of the menu of the pop-up dialog.
 You can copy and paste the script from [this page](https://script.google.com/d/1P5dCtwPQxsXYFcN68sE8egkfyhKs0WDcXqFDXm3jactwxvbUXP8sLJlR/edit?usp=sharing) or from [GitHub](https://github.com/sabrinathai/ExperienceSampler/blob/master/Google-Script-Data-Collector/DataCollector.gs).
 3. You will then replace the variables `databaseID`, `splicedDatabaseID`, `complianceID`, and `DocumentID`, in the example code with the ids you stored for the raw data spreadsheet, the spliced data spreadsheet, the compliance data spreadsheet, and the web app log, respectively.
+4. Change the end date by adding the appropriate number of days to it.
+It is currently set for two weeks.
-4. Save the script.
+5. Save the script.

 You are now ready the test and potentially deploy the data storage web app.